 I have been re-working old pieces for the past few months.
 When I say that, I mean in the three times I sat down to paint since the beginning of the year 2020, I have been working on the colors and perspectives of three of my old pieces.

-The first piece, above, was one that I didn’t like.
+The first piece, below, was one that I didn’t like.
 Even when I “finished” it the first time, it wasn’t really completed.
 I usually feel that way though.
 It always seems like I could keep working something forever.
 In reality, I work on it until I am bored.
 The Staredown still doesn’t seem finished though.
 I think it needs to be blended together in some way.
 I may need to recolor the body or add some goldenrod.
 I’m not sure.

 I have also been playing with watercolors as a means to study color mixing.
 I love watercolors, but I am really bad at them to be honest.
 I enjoyed this session (below) of playing around with the color wheel to achieve moodiness and cohesiveness in a palette.

 The other two pieces I am re-working are still in progress.
 Both are portraits of my sisters.
 They needed something more to make them come alive.
 I have been trying to remember that photographs only need to influence and motivate a piece; they don’t need to be duplicated in the piece.
 In effect, I have been attempting to be more ethereal and fantastical with the colors and backgrounds.
 I want my work to reflect my interpretation of the moment that was captured by the photograph.